vzool/docs/app/contributor-guide/styleguide.md

 ## Iconography

-Directus uses the Material Design Icon Set, and only this set should be used unless otherwise warranted.
+Directus uses the [Material Design Icon Set](https://material.io/icons/), and only this set should be used unless otherwise warranted.
+Anytime a component accepts an icon prop, you can use any of the material design icons.
+Just pass the official name of the icon, and the component will handle the rest.

 Every attempt should be made for icons to be clear and optically aligned using Google's guide.
 Proper sizing for icons includes: 18px, 24px, 36px, 48px, etc

 Icons used within bordered interfaces (eg: Text Input) should typically be 10px from the edges, or 20px for more padded bordered interfaces (eg: WYSIWYG)

 When an icon is to be used alongside text, proper optical vertical alignment is crucial.
 Some icons are "visually weighted" to one side and should be adjusted from true center by 1-2 pixels to compensate.

 When an icon is to be used within a box/container, proper optical alignment is crucial.
 Some icons are "visually weighted" to one side (or have odd pixel dimensions at certain sizes) and should be adjusted from true center by 1-2 pixels to compensate.

 All icons should be vector and one-off icons (not in MD) should be included inline.

 ::: tip
 When in doubt about icon alignment, take a screenshot and use a photo application to inspect it zoomed-in.
 Measure the distance on sides to ensure things are aligned/centered.